clustervision/luna2-cli/README.md

 ```
 luna otherdev list
 ```
-2. Detaild view of a Other Device
+2. Detailed view of a Other Device
 ```
 luna otherdev show {Other Device Name}
 ```